4.2 Exporting Data to Delimited Files

 getwd()

-In most applications, you will use a specific file type called delimited file.
+In most applications, you will interact with the so-called delimited file.
 In a delimited file, each row represents a single observation, and it has values separated by the delimiter.
-In principle, any character (including letters, numbers, or symbols) can be used as a delimiter, with the most commonly used ones being the following.
+In principle, any character (including letters, numbers, or symbols) can be used as a delimiter, with the most commonly used ones being the follow.

 Delimiter Symbol Common File Extension